cerfacs-globc/icclim/doc/source/dev/percentile_bootstrap.rst

 - tiles the spatial domain according to an explicit memory budget;
 - loads one tile at a time, avoiding a large dask bootstrap graph;
-- uses the already-prepared nominal percentile threshold for non-overlapping years;
+- computes nominal thresholds inside the compiled path for non-overlapping years, avoiding an expensive materialized xarray threshold field;
 - recomputes donor-year bootstrap thresholds only for years overlapping the reference period;
 - reuses each yearly donor threshold across all output groups in that